Claus Pavels

 Claus Pavels (8 January 1769 - 16 February 1822) was a Norwegian priest and diarist.
 His diaries from 1812 to 1822 are an important source for cultural and biographical history.
 He was the Bishop of the Diocese of Bjørgvin from 1817 until 1822.

 Early life and family

 Pavels was born in Vanse in Southern Norway on 8 January 1769.
-His father, a priest at Lista, died four months before Pavel's birth, and the boy grew up at his uncle's farm on Lista.
+His father, a priest at Vanse Church in Lista, died four months before Pavel's birth, and the boy grew up at his uncle's farm on Lista.
 He graduated from the school in Christanssand in 1785.
 He was a student in Copenhagen and member of The Norwegian Society there.

 In 1799, he married Maren Fasland.
 The couple had two daughters.
 Their daughter Karen married Johan Lyder Brun, Sr., a grandson of Johan Nordahl Brun, who preceded Pavels as bishop of Bjørgvin.
 He was the grandfather of the author Claus Pavels Riis.

 Career

 Pavels was hired as a chaplain in Brevig in Telemark county from 1793 to 1796.
 He next was called to be the priest in Hirschholm in Denmark from 1796 until 1799.
 From 1799 to 1805 he was a chaplain for the Nikolai parish in Copenhagen.
 In 1805, Pavels was given a new job in the Norwegian capital of Christiania.
 He was called to be the vicar of the parish of Aker as well as the priest serving Akershus Fortress.
 He served in that post until 1817 when he was named the Bishop of the Diocese of Bjørgvin.
 He remained at this post until his death on 16 February 1822.